mindaffect/pymindaffectBCI/docs/source/FAQ.rst

 - :ref:`optobuildRef`
 - Building a trigger circuit
-- Analysing your opto and trigger data
+- :ref:`triggercheckRef` Analysing your opto and trigger data

 My calibration accuracy is fine but prediction mode does not work.
 -------------------------------------------------------------